jaeeee/Shopify-Tools/README.md

 # Script Demonstrations
 Please see the `../img` directory in this repository for information on script syntax.

+# Source Code
+All scripts and source code will be pushed inside the `release` directory.

 # Required Libraries
 * `Python 3.6` or higher
 * `requests`